Cleaning Your Credit Reports in 6 Steps

 5. Try to Remove Late Payments

-If you have a negative item on your credit report from a late payment, you may be able to request a goodwill deletion.
+If you have a negative item on your credit report from a late payment, you may be able to request a goodwill deletion to remove the late payment.
 But keep in mind, whether or not this request works will depend on the policies of your creditors and your relationship with them.

 A goodwill deletion letter is more likely to work if you have a good history with your creditor and if it’s a one-time incident and request.